 Prior to joining Three Crowns Leilah was counsel in the international arbitration group of a major international law firm.

-Leilah has been named a Who’s Who Legal: Future Leader for 2018-2020 and a Rising Star in the 2019 Legal 500 International Arbitration Powerlist for the UK.
+Leilah has been named a Who’s Who Legal: Future Leader for 2018-2021, a Rising Star in the 2021 Legal 500 UK, and a Rising Star in the 2019 Legal 500 International Arbitration Powerlist for the UK.
 She was educated at the University of Cambridge, is qualified in England and Wales, and speaks English and French.